fsdsabel/AdvancedRpc/README.md

 - If you return a plain static object that doesn't need to know about server changes, use the `Serializable` attribute on the implementation.
 In that case the object will be serialized and copied to the client or server without creating a proxy object.
 This can be more efficient for data objects if you have a lot of properties and deep hierarchies.
 This behaves like a REST call.
 - Do not return or pass IEnumerable, as this will result in a remote call for every `MoveNext` when iterating over it.
 Instead, use an array in those cases.
+- Watch out for memory leaks.
+AdvancedRPC handles a lot of scenarios for you but take care to remove your event listeners.
+- **CAREFUL!**  Every remote call can throw an exception if the server goes down.

 ## Restrictions